andrew-smith-public/keywords/README.md

 # Keywords - High-Performance Keyword Search for Parquet Files

-**A keyword index system POC, currently achieving 2.5x faster searches than Apache DataFusion for selective queries on high-cardinality data.**
+**A keyword index system POC, currently achieving between 5x and 170x faster searches than Apache DataFusion, with a 7.5x improvement for selective queries on moderate-cardinality data.**

 Copyright (c) 2025 Andrew Smith.
 All rights reserved.
 See [COPYRIGHT.txt](COPYRIGHT.txt) for full terms.